The Last of Us Part I: Critical response

+PlayStation 5 version

-The Last of Us PartI received "generally favorable reviews", according to review aggregator Metacritic, based on 114 reviews for the PlayStation 5 version.
+The Last of Us Part I received "generally favorable" reviews from critics for the PlayStation 5 version, according to review aggregator website Metacritic.
 It was praised for its graphical enhancements, updated facial animations, improved enemy and character AI, and its added accessibility, audio, and controller options, though the response to its gameplay and level design was mixed.
 Many reviewers considered it the definitive version of the game; VG247's Tom Orry named it "one of the best remakes I've ever played".
 Several reviewers questioned the necessity of the game, especially considering its price and the existence of The Last of Us Remastered; conversely, some critics compared it to a film remaster on an Ultra HD Blu-ray, seen as an acceptable practice in its industry.
 The omission of the multiplayer mode was lamented by critics.
 GameRevolution's Jason Faulkner found the absence of story additions to be "some huge missed opportunities", and Game Informer's Blake Hester felt the lack of narrative changes exacerbated the outdated presentation of its themes.

 IGN's Luke Reilly considered the game an effective graphical showcase for the PlayStation 5.
 Michael Goroff of Electronic Gaming Monthly (EGM) wrote that while the original game captured how players visualized a post-apocalyptic world, the remake's art style and graphics are more akin to how Joel or Ellie saw the world: "overgrown and dingy ... but it can also be beautiful or even mundane".
 The Verge's Andrew Webster compared the improved graphics to modern blockbusters, and Siliconera's Josh Tolentino wrote that it matched his memory of the original.
 Ars Technica's Sam Machkovech praised the visual improvements but felt that the original did not require a full overhaul like Demon's Souls (2020), while Shacknews's TJ Denzer criticized the fuzzier visuals of Listen Mode.
 Critics praised the improved lighting system and minimalized user interface; The Telegraph's Dan Silver considered the former award-worthy, and EGM's Goroff felt the game never lost its narrative tone despite more realistic lighting.

 Several reviewers considered the improved character models and facial animation the remake's greatest feature.
 EGM's Goroff and IGN's Reilly found they made the acting more effective, with new microexpressions adding depth to each character, which Ars Technica's Machkovech compared to awarded film performances.
 Game Informer's Hester similarly observed the performances as more accurate and emotive without the original's awkwardness, and Video Games Chronicle's Jordan Middler found the remake captured the intention of story and character moments where the original technologically could not.
 Alex Avard of GamesRadar+ felt that even briefly-seen NPCs looked better than Joel and Ellie did in the original, and Denzer of Shacknews said that the characters "look far less doll-like and emote far better".